Strawberry Cake made from scratch! This strawberry cake recipe is perfect for those looking for a homemade fresh strawberry cake.

 - 2 teaspoons vanilla extract

-- Preheat oven to 350º F. Spray two 9-inch round cake pans with nonstick cooking spray or prepare with butter or shortening and flour.
+- Preheat the oven to 350º F. Prepare three 9-inch round cake pans with nonstick baking spray or prepare with butter or shortening and flour.
 Remove any excess flour.

 Strawberry Cake not your thing?
 You might like these beauties: